 1) Members’ meetings in Arusha, Mwanza and Dar es Salaam;

-2) Questionnaires were used to collect members’ opinion;
+2) Questionnaires were used to collect members’ opinions;

-3) TAREA used consultant that Secretariat does not influence the results;
+3) TAREA used a consultant that Secretariat does not influence the results;

-4) Members of Secretariats in Arusha, Dar es Salaam and Mwanza were not allowed to attend the meeting to enable a free atmosphere of members presenting their opinions concerning the performance of Secretariats.
+4) Members of Secretariats in Arusha, Dar es Salaam and Mwanza were not allowed to attend the meeting to enable a free atmosphere for members to present their opinions concerning the performance of Secretariats.

 January - December 2018

-Project name: Enabling girls of Malinyi Division-Tanzania access quality education, safe and good school living environment
+Project name: Enabling girls of Malinyi Division-Tanzania access to quality education, safe and good school living environment

 The objective of the project: To enable girls at Kipingo Secondary School in Malinyi Division to access quality education